 One man in the audience, who had slept through the entire show, awakened and promptly vomited all over Princess Delores Rispoli, one of Rex’s guests.
 The usher was indignant.
 “What are you, some kind of vomit freak?”
 It was a fitting climax.

 The critics were unanimous.
 “Having no talent is not enough,” declared Gore Vidal.
 “Dreadful,” pronounced Women’s Wear.
 The Sunday Times headlined, “For This They Had to Come from Frisco?”
 Lillian Roxon wrote the only favorable review, for the Daily News.
 She said the Cockettes were 15 years ahead of their time.

 The party later a Le Drugstore was the expected mob scene.
 Inside Wally was trying to explain to an unsmiling woman reporter from Time, “But you don’t understand, we’re not professionals, we’ve never been professionals.”
 And outside, late-arriving Cockettes were barred from entering because too many people were already inside.
 “But it’s our party, let us in,” pleaded Reggie.

 By the next morning Suave Errol had dropped the Cockettes forever.
 Ironically the strong dose of failure reality opening night was like a shot of adrenaline for the Cockettes.
 By the second night they had improved considerably, and the audience loved them, but none of the hypersters were around to see it.
 The Cockettes blew it.
-They had embarrassed the media moguls and were about to get a second change.
+They had embarrassed the media moguls and weren’t about to get a second chance.